Andrew Knizner Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.74).
+- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.76).

-- Reds pitchers combine to allow 199 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Reds allow the third-most home runs in baseball (201 total, 1.4 per game).

-- The lefty's last time out was on Saturday against the Chicago Cubs, when he tossed 6 1/3 innings, surrendering one earned run while giving up four hits.
+- The righty's last appearance came on Wednesday, Aug.
+30 against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- The 24-year-old has put up an ERA of 3.22, with 9.9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .223 batting average against him.
+- The 24-year-old has put up an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.